Up-down ordered Chinese restaurant processes with two-sided immigration, emigration and diffusion limits: Introduction

 An initial motivation of this work was from studies of diffusions on a space of continuum trees.
 Aldous \cite{Aldous00} introduced a Markov chain on the space of binary trees with $n$ leaves, by removing a leaf uniformly and reattaching it to a random edge.
 This Markov chain has the uniform distribution as its stationary distribution.
 As $n\!\to\! \infty$, Aldous conjectured that the limit of this Markov chain is a diffusion on continuum trees with stationary distribution given by the \emph{Brownian continuum random tree (CRT)}, i.e.\@ the universal scaling limit of random discrete trees with finite vertex degree variance.

-Among different approaches \cite{LohrMytnWint18,Paper4} investigating this problem, \cite{Paper4} describes the evolution via a consistent system of spines endowed with lengths and subtree masses, which relies crucially on interval partition evolutions.
+Among different approaches \cite{LohrMytnWint18,Paper-AldousDiffusion} investigating this problem, \cite{LohrMytnWint18} shows the existence of a process by using a martingale problem on a new space of trees, which they call algebraic measure trees.
+Roughly speaking, this new space retains knowledge of the branch points as mass splits, but does not include the metric structure.
+On the other hand, \cite{Paper-AldousDiffusion} provides a more detailed description of the Aldous diffusion, which grants access to sample path properties of the diffusion. \cite{Paper-AldousDiffusion} describes the evolution via a consistent system of spines endowed with lengths and subtree masses, which relies crucially on interval partition evolutions.
+We stress that \cite{Paper-AldousDiffusion} only gives the continuum construction, while the full convergence of the Markov chains on discrete trees is still an open problem.
+Our scaling limit result provides a building block for a complete solution of this problem.
+This is a new contribution of our work to this domain.